secretstartups/handbook/sales/field-communications/field-flash-newsletter/edition-2021-05-03/index.html.md

 *This email newsletter was originally sent to the GitLab Field Team and stakeholders on 2021-05-03.*

-## NEW ⚡️ GitLab Field Flash: April 2021 Edition ⚡️
+## NEW ⚡️ GitLab Field Flash: May 2021 Edition ⚡️
 In this month's [Field Flash](/handbook/sales/field-communications/field-flash-newsletter/#overview), you'll learn more about the first GitLab Sales Play, GitLab’s leadership position in Gartner’s latest Magic Quadrant for Enterprise Agile Tools, how GitLab compares to Jenkins when solving common decision maker problems, new resources for working with alliance partners and more.
 Plus, dive into Peter Davies’ Land deal of the month, and learn more about Alyssa Belardi in her team member spotlight.

 ### Introducing: The First GitLab Sales Play!